alexharri/website/posts/icelandic-name-declension-trie.md

 I've mentioned bundle time a few times — let's finally measure it!

-I measured the size of storing the four forms of the 3,600 names that we have declension data for in the following ways:
+I measured the size of storing the declension data for the 3,600 names that we have declension data for in the following ways:

  * List (the <Ts>NAME_FORMS</Ts> list from before)
  * Trie (uncompressed)